ropensci/tinkr/README.md

 The goal of tinkr is to cast (R)Markdown files to XML and back to allow their editing via XPat.
 Possible applications are R scripts using this and XPath in `xml2` to:

-* change levels of headers
+* change levels of headers, cf [this script](inst/scripts/roweb2_headers.R) and [this pull request to roweb2](https://github.com/ropensci/roweb2/pull/279)

-* change chunk labels and options
+* change chunk labels and options, still [a project](https://github.com/ropenscilabs/tinkr/issues/1)

 * etc.

 Only the body is cast to XML, using the Commonmark specification via the `commonmark` package.
-YAML headers could be edited using the `yaml` package, which is not the goal of this package.
+YAML metadata could be edited using the `yaml` package, which is not the goal of this package.

+The current workflow I have in mind is

+1. use `to_xml`

+2. edit the XML using `xml2`

+3. use `to_md`

+Maybe there could be shortcuts functions for some operations in 2, maybe not.

 ## Installation